FilipVPetrov/WeatherApp/README.md

+# How to set up
-#Setup SSL on Tomcat
+## Setup SSL on Tomcat

 Generates a certificate in your home directory
-* keytool -genkey -alias tomcat -keyalg RSA
+* keytool -genkey -alias tomcat -keyalg RSA -keystore "YourLocation\Mycert.cert"
  Output:
 PS C:\Users\Filip\workspace\InitialWebApp> keytool -genkey -alias tomcat -keyalg RSA -keystore "YourLocation\Mycert.cert" Enter keystore password:
 Re-enter new password:
 What is your first and last name?
   [Unknown]:  filippetrov
 What is the name of your organizational unit?